rafaelpezzuto/sideseeing-tools/README.md

 ## Additional tips

-We suggest employing the following folder structure: create a directory named 'data' to house all recordings.
+We suggest implementing the following folder structure: create a directory named `data` to contain all recordings.
 By doing so, when instantiating the `SideSeeingDataset`, a `metadata.csv` file will be generated in the root directory.
 Here is the command to instantiate a dataset:

 ```python
 ds = sideseeing.SideSeeingDS('/home/user/my-project', subdir='data', name='MyDataset')